The Modern Man’s 2023 Smart Casual Dressing Guide

 Ivy League

-Another core part of the preppy look is colour and pattern.
+Another core part of the preppy look is color and pattern.
 Bold stripes, madras checks and collegiate lettering are all signatures of the style, so incorporate them (sparingly) to help bring your smart casual attire to life.

 Dressed-down tailoring